the Music festival at the musée du quai Branly

 three sets will be performed by the musicians of the Vietnamese Lang Toi troop in the museum gardens

-at 4pm the musée du quai Branly invites visitors to call in at the Kerchache reading room for an acoustic guitar recital by two guitarists from Cape Verde: Vamar and Tuia.
+at 4 pm the musée du quai Branly invites visitors to call in at the Kerchache Reading Room for an acoustic guitar recital by two guitarists from Cape Verde: Vamar and Tuia.

 this guitar duo will transport you to the tropics of a parallel Cape Verde, with a blend of tradition and experimentation.
-In the cosy and relaxing setting of the Kerchache room, the public will be lulled to the many rhythms of the archipelago: the morna, coladeira, funana, sanjon and the batuque are all on the programme.
-With their melodies and harmonies Vamar and Tuia wish to express the uniqueness of these islands bathed in the nuances of the Atlantic, Africa and the Portuguese language.
+In the cosy and relaxing setting of the Kerchache room, the public will be lulled to the many rhythms of the archipelago: the morna, coladeira, funana, sanjon and the batuque are all on the program.
+With their melodies and harmonies?
+Vamar and Tuia wish to express the uniqueness of these islands bathed in the nuances of the Atlantic, Africa and the Portuguese language.

 free admission subject to available seats